coleberhorst/coleberhorst.github.io-development/now.md

 ---
 layout: post
 title: Now
-date: 2019-09-08
+date: 2019-08-08
 ---
 Welcome!
-I am Cole Berhorst, an American software engineer, avid reader and gamer.
+I am Cole Berhorst, an American software engineer and avid reader.
 Below is a bit about what I'm up to now.

 **School and Job**